Let’s descend into the pit once again, shall we? And burn a little very black ink on that bloodied altar that eagerly awaits its next ritual.

 And you wouldn’t even know they did that.

-But then Wrath of the Wilds hides gems like Feast of the Mountain Kin, that comes complete with an intro.
+But then Wrath of the Wilds hides gems like Feast of the Mountain Kin, which comes complete with an intro.
 At almost 10 minutes of airtime for both tracks, this duo really balances well.
 And serves you this type of Extreme Metal that lurches forward like some unbeatable force.
 A little bit like Batushka did a while back.

 Finally, Wrath of the Wilds delivers a nuanced load of Melodic Black Metal that will truly appeal to the fan base.
 Wormlight clearly stepped up the quality of their wares.
 But – in the process – the band almost lost themselves in a gazillion of miscellaneous Black Metal sounds.
 In other words, less would be more in that case, no need to bludgeon your fans into a pulp with a thousand metal hammers, when one would suffice.